-The fourth edition of Reasonable Accommodations; A Faculty Guide to Teaching Students with Disabilities is now available to assist faculty in understanding the unique needs of students with disabilities who are enrolled in their courses, and how to provide effective accommodations.
+The fourth edition of Reasonable Accommodations; A Faculty Guide to Teaching Students with Disabilities is available to assist faculty in understanding the needs of students with disabilities who are enrolled in their courses, and how to provide effective accommodations.
 Select the link to obtain the guide.

 Working with Students with Disabilities

 Maintain a Positive Attitude.
 Fear of dealing with the unknown is a common reaction.
-You may have some experience with students with certain kinds of disabilities, but feel unprepared or uncomfortable working with a person who has a disability with which you are unfamiliar or inexperienced.
+You may have some experience with students with certain kinds of disabilities, but feel unprepared or unsure about working with a person who has a disability with which you are unfamiliar or inexperienced.
 Invisible disabilities, such as a learning disability, psychiatric impairment or a chronic medical problem may initially pose a challenge, but the student him or herself is a source of readily applicable solutions.
 Be proactive and engage them in planning solutions.